zhangyu0722/BatchGEMM/README.md

   * **batching:**  This sub-directory contains source code of Li ("A coordinated tiling and batching framework for efficient gemm on gpus") in this paper.
   * **framework:**  This sub-directory contains source coe of a load-balanced parallel framework for batch GEMM in CUDA.

 **magma:** download [https://icl.utk.edu/magma/](https://icl.utk.edu/magma/).
-Download the relevant version of the code and adjust the configuration for the different GPU platforms.
+Download the relevant version of the code (magma 2.6.0 or newer)and adjust the configuration for the different GPU platforms.
 The installation tutorial is available on the official website.
 # Requirements
 * ROCm5.4 and CUDA 11.7 or newer
 * Ubuntu 20.04